dynamoose/dynamoose/docs/docs/getting_started/TypeScript.md

 TypeScript support includes support for all functions/methods, and properties of Dynamoose.
 It does **not** have typings or contracts between your Schema and Items you create.
 All type checks between your Schema and Items is handled at runtime as part of Dynamoose, and not part of the TypeScript typings.

-At some point we hope to explore the potiental of adding typings to ensure your Items conform to your Schemas.
+At some point we hope to explore the potential of adding typings to ensure your Items conform to your Schemas.
 However this raises a lot of questions regarding if it's even possible to have such dynamic typings in TypeScript, as well as edge cases that have not been considered yet.

 ### What should I do if I have additional questions?